Time Series Forecasting via Learning Convolutionally Low-Rank Models: Notations and Preliminaries

-which is called the \emph{generation matrix} in this paper.
+To learn a proper transform matrix $A$ such that $A\mathbf{y}$ is convolutionally low-rank, in general, it is necessary to obtain some training samples that are somehow relevant to the target $\mathbf{y}$.
+The quality of training data, as aforementioned, is crucial for LbCNNM to succeed.
+In this work, we adopt a straightforward approach as follows.
+Consider the standard forecasting setup that is to predict the future values of a series based on its historical part.
+Let's re-denote the historical part as $\tilde{\mathbf{y}}=[\tilde{y}_1,\cdots,\tilde{y}_l]\in\mathbb{R}^{l}$ and treat $\tilde{\mathbf{y}}$ as a training sequence.
+Then we can set $m\leq{}l$ (so the model size $m$ is a hyper-parameter in this setup), form the observed part of $\mathbf{y}$ by taking the last $m-h$ observations from $\tilde{\mathbf{y}}$, and construct a matrix $G_0\in\mathbb{R}^{m\times{}n_0}$ ($n_0=l-m+1$) as

+which is called the \emph{generation matrix}, each column of which is a training sample.
+Since the columns of $G_0$ and the target $\mathbf{y}$ are extracted from the same series with the same temporal order, it is reasonable to believe that they may have good chance to be statistically relevant.

 As one can see, the generation matrix has a structure very similar to the convolution matrix.
 But there are still some notable differences.
 First of all, for a periodic series $\tilde{\mathbf{y}}$ with period $p$, the rank of its generation matrix is always bounded from above by $p$: